ahhqlrg/coco/README.md

     # python run_server.py

-When your start ssh server, It will register with jumpserver api,
+When your start ssh server, It will register with glance api,

-Then you need login jumpserver with admin user, active it in <Terminal>
+Then you need login glance with admin user, active it in <Terminal>

  If all done, your can use your ssh tools connect it.